karikera/ftp-kr/schema/ftp-kr.md

 * **ignoreWrongFileEncoding** (boolean) - Suppress of the file encoding error assumption
 * **createSyncCache** (boolean) (**DEPRECATED: sync cache feature is removed**) - Create sync.json file for next FTP access(Not effective ' -';)
 * **autoDownloadRefreshTime** (integer) (**DEPRECATED: Use refreshTime instead**) - Milliseconds.
 Auto refresh after this value when set 'autoDownload' as true. default is 1000
+* **blockDetectingDuration** (integer) - Milliseconds.
+If FTP connection is blocked for this value reconnect and retry action. default is 8000
 * **refreshTime** (integer) - Milliseconds. re-list remote files After this duration. 'autoDownload' is affected by this property. default is 1000
 * **showGreeting** (boolean) - Show FTP Greeting message.
 SFTP is not supported
 * **ftpOverride**